-Well, everyone knows that IPS (Indian Police Service) is one of the prestigious post in the country and the IPS exam is part of the UPSC Civil Services Exam which is conducted every year.
-Candidates who take the exam will be allotted to IPS depending on their abilities, determination and the rank they score in the exam.
-Let’s take a look at the required qualities for physical fitness for IPS Officers.
-UPSC Civil Services Exam is conducted every year and consists of three stages and the selection procedure for IPS (Indian Police Service) by UPSC is given below:
+It is a well-known fact that IPS (Indian Police Service) is one of the prestigious posts in the country and the IPS exam is part of the UPSC Civil Services Exam which is conducted every year.
+Candidates who take the exam will be allotted to IPS depending on their abilities, determination and their rank in the final merit list.
+Let’s take a look at the required physical standards for IPS.
+UPSC Civil Services Exam is conducted every year and consists of three stages and the selection procedure for IPS (Indian Police Service) by UPSC (IPS requirements) is given below.

 There are two parts for the IPS exam at the preliminary level namely, the general studies paper I and CSAT paper II.
 The questions for the preliminary exam would be of MCQ (Multiple Choice Question) in nature.

-Note: The Civil Services Prelims Exam marks would not be counted for the final results of the IPS exam (generally for all Civil Services Exam).
-Candidates who clear the prelims exam will move to the next level that is the Civil Services Mains (Written) Exam.
-Candidates have 9 papers as given below: Candidates who get through Civil Services Mains Exam will be summoned for interview/personality test round.
-During the personality test/interview round, Union Public Service Commission (UPSC) would assess the candidates on various criteria and decide for the post for an IPS (Indian Police Service) Officers.
 Note: The merit list or the final selection list is declared by the UPSC based on total marks obtained by candidates in the Civil Services Mains Exam and Personality Test/Interview round.
-The candidates applying for the Civil Services Examination should make sure that they meet all the eligibility criteria for IAS which is same for IPS as well for admission to this examination.
-Candidates who clear all the stages of the exam will be selected for IPS examination along with fulfilling the eligibility criteria of UPSC Civil Services Exam.
+The candidates applying for the Civil Services Exam should make sure that they meet all the eligibility criteria for IPS exam which is same for IAS as well.
+Candidates who clear all the stages of the exam will be selected for IPS Physical test.

-- Eligibility to meet the physical fitness and other requirements.
+- Eligibility to meet physical fitness and other requirements.

 - Age and number of attempts criteria.